 Want your games looking their best?
 Try one of these amazing bits of kit.

-Don’t be put off by the own-brand label and a lower cost; this is still a fantastic cable.
+Don’t be put off by the own-brand label and low cost; this is still a fantastic cable.
 It’s the perfect example of not needing anything too showy or expensive to get the job done, and you’ll save a good chunk of cash by grabbing one of these over the competition.

 If you want a high-quality HDMI cable that’ll last you a good few years, look no further than Belkin’s HDMI 2.1 Ultra High Speed.
 As the name would suggest, it offers superior performance at an affordable price.
-That’s not the end of it, though; an excellent refresh rate and ludicrous transfer speeds of 48Gbps make this a big deal.
+That’s not all, though.
+A ludicrous bandwidth of 48Gbps make this a big deal.

 But, let's be honest, you'd try talking up the benefits of fiber optics, but really you'd only want this Arquus W73 cable because of the RGB lighting, which you can change at the press of a button or via Razer's Chroma app.
 As if you care, you're just looking at the pretty lights, aren't you?